djedefregoban/pq-ui-to-sheet/readme.md

 1. look through bot tasks (if not checked off and timestamp has been more than a certain time amount)
 2. send a remind email containig the pq status (using JSON!)

+## Email Sending logic
+1. Send thank you email when pa completes pq (w/ document request)
+2. Send Booking email when everyone completes pq

+LMIA email content
+# After client completing pq, The BOT will be sending an email containing the message below

+PLEASE PROVIDE DOCUMENTS (BELOW) - SCANNED COPY

+Any advertising that you have done

+Article of incorporation for your business

+Proof of Business Registration from CRA

 # Remarks
 1. Date of completion